ikhanhdoit/cloud_engineer/README.md

     - Script was also created for this database (see fortune_script.sql in the repository).
 'SOURCE [file destination];' when inside the database or 'mysql -h [RDS endpoint] -u [username] -p [database name] < [script.sql]' when outside of database
     - 'SELECT [table_name]', 'FROM [information_schema.tables]', 'WHERE [table_schema = @schema]'; are all useful commands.

-- Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
+- Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS RDS table.
 (Hint: EC2 Instance Role)

 - Checkpoint: Your HA/AutoScaled website can now load/save data to a database between users and sessions

+- Issues:
+    - Had to learn SQL language and how databases work.
+    - Had to learn how webservers interact and query from databases, specially MySQL.
+Also how to connect with private subnet and not public facing.
+    - SELinux didn't allow the webserver to query from the MySQL database.
+I had to change the SELinux default from "enforcing" to "permissive."
+This is only an RHEL issue.
+    - PHP language was a struggle.
+I tried Python (since I'm more familiar with it) but not as easy with webservers like PHP unless I learn Flask or Django.
+Tried to keep it as simple as possible for now.